It’s not unusual to come across a UX Job posting that reads like this:

 “7+ years of professional experience as a UX Architect, expert in interaction design, front-end web development…”

-But these UX job descriptions, ineffective/unrealistic as they are, do have one effect:
+But these UX job descriptions, unrealistic as they are, do have one effect:

-I know someone who has taken three different UX certificates (not courses) and considering doing a Masters before even seriously applying for her first UX job…that’s ridiculous.
+I know someone who has taken three different UX certificates (not courses) and a Masters before even seriously applying for her first UX job…that’s ridiculous.

-Today I’ll talk about how you can break into UX with no professional UX experience.
+Today I’ll talk about how to break into UX with no professional UX experience.

 - Market Research -> UX Research